value-us

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100% and the single parameter 'retailer' is clearly described as 'Store name or domain.'
-The description adds no extra meaning beyond the schema, meeting the baseline with no added value.
+Schema coverage is 100% with a single parameter 'retailer' described as 'Store name or domain.'
+The description does not add any additional meaning beyond what the schema already provides, so baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.